slott56/slott56.github.io/Pelican/content/blog/2007/09/2007_09_21-deconstructing_programs_from_c_or_finding_the_objectstm.rst

-What's interesting is a vague outline of :strong:`How to Deconstruct C`.
-Further, it's a story of :strong:`Python to the Rescue`, even though the goal is to write Java.
+What's interesting is a vague outline of **How to Deconstruct C**.
+Further, it's a story of **Python to the Rescue**, even though the goal is to write Java.